lj06/bioinformatics-portfolio/bacterial_genome_phylogeny/envs/README.md

-This directory contains Conda environment YAML files used to reproduce the computational environment.
+This directory contains Conda/Mamba environment YAML files used to reproduce the computational environment.